Beyond the rank and file of university education

 A quick glance at the top 500 list on the Shanghai Ranking tells you one thing; the system favours large English-speaking universities.
 Eight of the top ten places go to American universities (Harvard, Stanford and Berkely in the top three) and two places to UK institutions (Cambridge at 5th and Oxford at 10th place).
 Even the rankings by less language-dominated subjects (maths, physics, chemistry, computer ) are still largely dominated by US universities.

 The Times Rankings tell a similar story, with all bar one place (going to ETH Zurich) in the top 20 going to Anglophone universities.
-Surely there are good universities in Germany, and the Netherlands.
+Surely there are good universities in Germany, Belgium and the Netherlands.
 The Scandinavians seem to be pretty good at creating successful businesses and new technologies as well.
 But the nearest any of them come in the ranking for, say, engineering and IT is 23rd (the Delft University of Technology), 26th (the Munich Technical University) and equal 34th (the KTH Royal Institute of Technology, Sweden, and the Technical University of Denmark).
 Do these rankings really reflect the quality of the universities holistically or are they overly weighted towards academic publications, usually in English?

 Using data from Thomson Reuters worked into 13 performance indicators, the Times Rankings touts itself as “the only global university performance tables to judge world-class universities across all of their core missions – teaching, research, knowledge transfer and international outlook”.